 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The UK security and resilience market is valued at approximately $15b billion and is growing.
-In the global security export market, the UK is fifth, behind the U.S., Japan, China, and Germany.
-The market benefits from the focus on national security and counter terrorism, new post Brexit infrastructure, the need to guard against the increased threat of crime and the general demand for security products and services.
+The UK security and resilience market is valued at approximately $15 billion and is growing.
+In the global security export market, the UK is fifth behind the U.S., Japan, China, and Germany.
+The market benefits from the focus on national security and counter-terrorism, new post-Brexit infrastructure, the need to guard against the increased threat of crime, and the general demand for security products and services.

-The UK physical security market only, was in 2019 worth $5.7 billion.
-It is expected to be fairly stable over the next two years with no significant growth overall reaching $5.93 billion in 2022.
-The sector will benefit from a strong performance of security for infrastructure whilst other aspects will see decline.
-The areas that will play an important role are surveillance technologies and managed services.
+The UK physical security market was valued at $5.7 billion in 2019.
+It is expected to be fairly stable over the next few years with no significant growth The sector will benefit from the strong performance of security for infrastructure, while other aspects will see decline.
+Surveillance technologies and managed services will play a particularly important role .
 Border security and major events are anticipated to require significant investments in security in the coming years and will outperform other subsegments (Source: Frost & Sullivan: Security Database).

-The UK Government’s national security technology procurement strategy emphasizes the need for commercial off-the-shelf solutions from well-established suppliers that can be deployed quickly, suggesting a good opportunity for U.S. companies with a strong existing track record in the U.S. The evolving terrorism threat raises the need for new technology and product innovation.
-Although the demand for security services such as consultancy, training, guarding and risk analysis is also growing, the UK market is highly competitive and can represent challenges for U.S. businesses, as the local companies are seen as one of the world leaders in this sub-sector.
+The UK government’s national security technology procurement strategy emphasizes the need for commercial, off-the-shelf solutions from well-established suppliers that can be deployed quickly, suggesting a good opportunity for U.S. companies with a strong existing track record in the U.S. The evolving terrorism threat raises the need for new technology and product innovation.
+Although the demand for security services such as consultancy, training, guarding, and risk analysis is also growing, the UK market is highly competitive and can represent challenges for U.S. businesses, as local companies include some of the world leaders in this sub-sector.

-The 2020 projections for the security market vary based on end users and different sub-sectors.
-Public spending is expected to sustain in 2020, but private is set to contract from the second quarter of 2020.
-Manpower levels and are being cut and costs carefully considered given additional safety and security measures that need to be implemented as a result of the global pandemic.
-Spending focus in the coming period is on business continuity instead of investments in capability improvements.
+Projections for the security market vary based on end-users and particular sub-sectors.
+Public spending is expected to increase in 2022, especially for critical infrastructure protection, but private sector spending is set to continue contracting.
+Manpower levels are being cut and costs carefully considered given additional safety and security measures that need to be implemented as a result of the global pandemic.
+Spending focus in the coming period is on business continuity rather than investments in capability improvements.

-The departure of the UK from the EU means investment in the UK border crossings.
-The UK Government allocated over $910 million for border infrastructure, technology, and new staff to ensure British border systems are fully operational at the end of the transition period (see Opportunities below).
+The departure of the UK from the EU has increased the requirement for investment in UK border crossings.
+The UK government allocated over $910 million for border infrastructure, technology, and new staff to ensure British border systems are fully operational at the end of the transition period (see Opportunities below).

-- Access Control and Identity Management – There has been an increase in the call for solutions that combat the growing threat of identity theft.
-Demand for solutions that help enhance retail, property, and personal security remains.
-Biometrics are at the forefront of the opportunities in this sub-segment.
+Access Control and Identity Management – There has been an increase in the call for solutions to combat the growing threat of identity theft.
+Demand for solutions that help enhance retail, property and personal security remains.
+Biometrics are at the forefront of opportunities in this sub-segment.

-- Screening and Detection – As a result of the increased threats of international terrorism in Europe, there is a call for higher investments in national security and counter terrorism, which indicates steady growth for this market in the coming years.
-In addition, the need for increased security at high-profile national locations continues to drive the demand for better and more sophisticated screening solutions from which U.S. companies offering advanced technologies in this sub-sector can benefit.
+Screening and Detection – As a result of the increased threat of international terrorism in Europe, there is a call for higher investments in national security and counter-terrorism, which indicate steady growth for this market in coming years.
+In addition, the need for increased security at high-profile national locations continues to drive the demand for better and more sophisticated screening solutions, creating potential benefits for U.S. companies offering advanced technologies in this sub-sector.

-- Surveillance – In the area of surveillance systems the demand is for innovation; increased complex risks mean that customers require more agile solutions.
-Customers’ demand dictates that analog CCTV is replaced by IP surveillance systems with added functionalities such as facial recognition and incorporation of interface with smartphone technologies.
-The UK also follows the global trend of tailoring solutions for each customer of security products.
-The thermal imaging market is also expected to grow significantly with video surveillance representing the largest contributing growth.
+Surveillance – In the area of surveillance systems, the demand is for innovation; increased complex risks mean that customers require more agile solutions.
+Customer demand dictates that analog CCTV be replaced by IP surveillance systems with added functionalities such as facial recognition and incorporation of interface with smartphone technologies.
+The UK is following the global trend of tailoring solutions for each customer of security products.
+The thermal imaging market is also expected to grow significantly, with video surveillance representing the largest growth.

-The UK Government announced in July 2020 spending on post Brexit border crossing with the aim to create “the world’s most effective border by 2025.” $610 million was allocated to build infrastructure, such as border control posts, with further $305 million allocated for IT systems and staffing.
+The UK government announced in July 2020 additional spending on post-Brexit border crossings, with the aim to create “the world’s most effective border by 2025”. $610 million was allocated to build infrastructure such as border control posts, with a further $305 million allocated for IT systems and staffing.
 Focus is on seamless screening and scanning of cargo and personnel.
-More than $130 million is allocated to develop Her Majesty’s Revenue and Customs (HMRC) systems to reduce the burden on traders, alongside additional investment in technology to ensure that new controls can be fully implemented.
+More than $130 million is allocated to develop Her Majesty’s Revenue and Customs (HMRC) systems in order to reduce the burden on traders, alongside additional investment in technology to ensure that new controls can be fully implemented.

-In the wake of the global pandemic, contactless technologies and remote-controlled equipment that can combine requirements of security and safety at the same time is being in demand.
+In the wake of the global pandemic, contactless technologies and remote-controlled equipment that combine requirements of security and safety are in high demand.
 Opportunities with First Responders in the UK include Personal Protective Equipment (PPE) and integration systems and platforms.